-An audio baby monitor is equipped with a microphone that when placed near your baby, it will transmit sounds to the parent unit that you keep with you so you can hear your baby when you are not in the same room.
+An audio baby monitor is equipped with a microphone that, when placed near your baby, will transmit sounds to the parent unit that you keep with you so you can hear your baby when you are not in the same room.

-A video baby monitor has an added feature as it not only transmits the sounds that your baby makes, it also allows you to visually see your baby from another room.
+A video baby monitor has an added feature as it transmits the sounds your baby makes and allows you to see your baby from another room.

 Infant Optics DXR-8 Video Baby Monitor

 Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens